Opetushallitus/oti/DEVENV.md

 By default this creates a web server at <http://localhost:3000>.

-When you make changes to your source files, use `reset` to reload any modified files and reset the server.
+When you make changes to your source files, use `reset` to reload any modified files and reset the server (NOTE: not currently working.
+Tested on 18th Oct 2017).

 ```clojure
 dev=> (reset)